 - 1/2 cup mild cheddar cheese, shredded

-- Step 2 Place the olive oil and butter in a medium cast iron skillet and place over high heat.
+- Place the olive oil and butter in a medium cast iron skillet and place over high heat.
 When hot, but not smoking, add the scallops and sear for about 90 seconds until you see a nice brown crust form.
-Gently flip the scallops and cook about 90 seconds more.
+Gently flip the scallops and cook for about 90 seconds more.
 Remove from the heat, place on a plate and reserve.

-1 thought on “Scallops With Cheese Grits”
+One thought on "Scallops With Cheese Grits"